ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 - An Azure File Share where we host our database
   - This enables persistence of the production database, as opposed to pushing it with every deployment.

-  - The File Share is mounted to the App Service where the App Aervice has read and write permissions to the File Share.
+  - The File Share is mounted to the App Service where the App Service has read and write permissions to the File Share.

-  - The File Share contains our production database, an sqliite3 file named `chirp.db`
+  - The File Share contains our production database, an sqlite3 file named `chirp.db`

   - On deployment, the App Service executes a `startup.sh` script, which attempts to run a provided migration bundle against `chirp.db`.
 If no new changes to the database schema have been deployed, nothing happens.
 If there are changes the migration is executed.
 We have a *Migration test* to test this scenario.